Roman Verostko

 Description

-Roman Verostko is a member of the now internationally recognized Algorists movement, along with other artists such as Jean-Pierre Hebert, Manfred Mohr, Vera Molnar, and Mark Wilson.
+Roman Verostko was a member of the now internationally recognized Algorists movement, along with other artists such as Jean-Pierre Hebert, Manfred Mohr, Vera Molnar, and Mark Wilson.
 Like many of the early artists in the field, he had had extensive traditional art training.
 Building on his experience with oils, Verostko began exploiting the computer’s ability rapidly to create formal variations, a process he called epigenetic, indicating a process building on random variables, similar to biological development of simple or unorganized forms into larger, complex entities–for example, a plant growing from a seed.
 He also made his own inks and replaced plotter pens with Chinese brushes.

 Like Desmond Paul Henry, Roman Verostko applied layers by hand after the computer plotting process was finished.
 Areas of gold leaf, referring back to Verostko’s days as a Benedictine monk, create the feeling of a precious object.
 In his art and that of Jean-Pierre Hebert, there is an unmistakable spiritual element.
 Both have used the computer to create deeply moving, Zen-like compositions.